 According to the Agency for Toxic Substances and Disease Registry (ATSDR), from 1953 until 1983, Honolulu’s Vermiculite of Hawaii Plant received hundreds of shipments of asbestos-contaminated vermiculite.
 The plant was an exfoliation site, a type of processing that puts workers at particular risk of asbestos exposure

 Even after asbestos use was discontinued at the plant, fibers were present decades later, until around 2001, when the Environmental Protection Agency (EPA) performed a cleanup at the site.
 Both workers and nearby residents were put at risk because of the activities of the plant.

 Asbestos Alerts in Schools

-Strict rules are in place for asbestos abatement in Hawaii, so it came as a disturbing shock to many Honolulu residents when the Honolulu Fire Department violated standards and failed to reduce asbestos exposure during a 2017 fire at the Marco Polo high rise building off of Kapiolani.
+Hawaii has strict rules for asbestos abatement, so it came as a shock to many Honolulu residents when the Honolulu Fire Department violated asbestos safety standards.
+Firefighters failed to take appropriate steps to reduce exposure during a 2017 fire at the Marco Polo high rise building.

 “Only one company bagged their turn-out gear and equipment at the scene and the rest of the companies did not do so until they returned to their stations.
 Some fire fighters did not bag their contaminated turn-out gear until the end of their shift i.e. next morning.
 As a result, the fire trucks and/or the fire stations may be contaminated with asbestos and/or other hazardous materials,” a citation by the Hawaii Occupational Safety and Health Division (HIOSH) stated, according to Hawaii News Now.

-The mistake not only put firefighters and the public at risk, but it also came with steep fines as a reminder that Hawaii has stern guidelines to help keep the public safe.
+The mistake not only put firefighters and the public at risk, but it also came with steep fines.

 Mills and Plants